Changissnz/the_problem_with_ai_exemplified__09-14-2026/README.md

 **The false equivocation of A.I. corporations' mass destruction of books with outright anti-intellectualism.** I don't want to immediately think corporations copying content from physical books into cyberspace is the obvious route to authoritarianism.
-Maybe it's best to give these organizations the benefit of a doubt, that they are modernizing the world of fluff.
-They might actually be memorializing the intellectual endeavors and struggles put into product of book, many of these books that are no longer marketed, decades or even a century old, and they would just sit there in their final days, like an elder on their deathbed.
+Maybe it's best to give these organizations the benefit of a doubt, that they are modernizing the world by recalling and organizing all the fluff in the past.
+They might actually be memorializing the intellectual endeavors and struggles put into product of book.
+Many of these books are no longer marketed, decades or even a century old, and they would just sit there in their final days, like an elder on their deathbed.
 ![image info](Screenshot%202026-09-14%20133214.png)

 There is just one big technical problem I find with A.I. corporations, in general. **They depend on scale.** And I personally don't think the datasets they